shudnal/Seasons/package/thunderstore/Seasons/README.md

 The mod creates a directory "shudnal.Seasons" at bepinex/config folder.
 There is the storage of cache, default and custom settings.

-This folder will henceforth be called "config folder".

 ### Default settings
 On every launch the mod is generating "Default settings" folder at config folder.
 There is storage of files with mod's default values to be applied.

 Mod creates **\BepInEx\config\shudnal.Seasons\Default settings** directory on every world load.
 So you need to launch a world at least once after mod was installed.

-This folder will henceforth be called "default settings folder".

 ## Texture recoloring
 The mods comes without built-in textures and generate them on the first launch.